postcss/postcss-cli/README.md

   postcss src/**/*.css --base src --dir build           Glob Pattern & output cat input.css | postcss -u autoprefixer > output.css  Piping input & output

 If no input files are passed, it reads from stdin.
-If neither -o, --dir, or --replace is passed, it writes to stdout.
+If neither -o, --dir, --replace or --rename is passed, it writes to stdout.

-If there are multiple input files, the --dir or --replace option must be passed.
+If there are multiple input files, the --dir, --replace or --rename option must be passed.

 Input files may contain globs (e.g. src/**/*.css).
 If you pass an input directory, it will process all files in the directory and any subdirectories, respecting the glob pattern.